-If a member who has been absent with permission (other than on child-related leave, sick leave or reserve forces service leave) elects within 30 days of returning to work to take out an additional pension contract to cover the pension lost during the absence, the employer must pay two-thirds of the cost.
+If a member who has been absent with permission for more than 30 days (other than on child-related leave, sick leave or reserve forces service leave) elects within 30 days of returning to work to take out an additional pension contract to cover the pension lost during the absence, the employer must pay two-thirds of the cost.
 The employer has the discretion to extend the 30 day period.

-When a member has an absence with permission and elects to enter into an APC to cover the pension lost, the employer must pay two-thirds of the cost (Reg 17(5)).
+When a member has an absence with permission of more than 30 days and elects to enter into an APC to cover the pension lost, the employer must pay two-thirds of the cost (Reg 17(5)).
 There is a time limit for making that election of 30 days, beginning with the day on which the member returns to work, or such longer period as the employer may allow (Reg 18(16)).